Standard monomials and invariant theory for arc spaces III: special linear group: Introduction

 \subsection{Arc spaces}

-Our main goal is to prove the arc space analogue Theorem \ref{main:classical}.
-Recall that for a scheme $X$ of finite type over $K$, the arc space $J_\infty(X)$ is determined by its functor of points.
+Our main goal is to prove the arc space analogue of Theorem \ref{main:classical}.
+Recall that for a scheme $X$ of finite type over $K$, the arc space $J_\infty(X)$ is defined as the inverse limit of the finite jet schemes $J_n(X)$ \cite{EM}.
+It is generally of infinite type, and is determined by its functor of points by Corollary 1.2 of \cite{B}.
 For every $K$-algebra $A$, we have a bijection If $f: X\to Y$ is a morphism of schemes, there is an induced morphism of schemes $f_{\infty}:J_{\infty}(X)\to J_{\infty}(Y)$.
-If $f$ is a closed immersion, then $f_{\infty}$ is also a closed immersion.